Discrete-time approximation for backward stochastic differential equations driven by $G$-Brownian motion: Introduction

-$G$-expectation theory and its applications have been developed in recent research \cite{DHP2011,EJ2013,EJ2014,HJ2013,Song2017,Song2019}.
-Depending on the underlying volatility, it is well known that the Black-Sholes price can be presented by the solution of BSDEs.
-Hu and Ji \cite{HJ2013} studied the pricing of contingent claims under $G$-expectation.
+$G$-expectation theory and its applications have been developed in recent research \cite{DHP2011,EJ2013,EJ2014,FPSS2019,HJ2013,Krylov2018,PYY2019,Song2017}.
+In particular, using the $G$-expectation theory to describe the volatility uncertainty in the financial market, Vorbrink \cite{V2014} and Hu et al. \cite{HJ2013} studied the pricing of European contingent claims.
 They found that the superhedging and subhedging prices of the given contingent claim $\xi$ are related to $Y_{t}$, which is the solution of the following $G$-BSDE